Formation of planetary systems by pebble accretion and migration: Hot super-Earth systems from breaking compact resonant chains: Conclusions

 \section{Conclusions}

-We have used N-body numerical simulations to model simultaneously the growth and migration of planetary embryos in gaseous protoplanetary disks.
-Our simulations start with a distribution of roughly sub-Moon mass planetary seeds that grow dominantly by pebble accretion.
+We used N-body numerical simulations to model the growth and migration of planetary embryos in gaseous protoplanetary disks simultaneously.
+Our simulations start with a distribution of roughly subMoon-mass planetary seeds that grow predominantly by pebble accretion.
 Our results show that the integrated pebble flux primarily sets the final planet masses.
-Planetary embryos growing in low pebble flux environments -- such as in simulations where the integrated pebble flux is $\sim39~M_{\oplus}$-- have final typical masses of $\sim 2~M_{\oplus}$ or lower.
-Simulations where the total pebble reservoir is of $\sim194~M_{\oplus}$ produce multiple super-Earth mass planets.
+Planetary embryos growing in low-pebble-flux environments ---as in simulations where the integrated pebble flux is $\sim39~M_{\oplus}$--- have final typical masses of $\sim 2~M_{\oplus}$ or lower.
+Simulations where the total pebble reservoir is of $\sim194~M_{\oplus}$ produce multiple super-Earth-mass planets.
 Pebble accretion stops when planetary embryos reach pebble isolations mass.
-As the disk evolves, radial migration promotes mutual collisions and the delivery of multiple (super) Earth-mass to the disk inner edge.
-Our simulations also show that a simple increase by a factor of 2 in the total pebble flux from $\sim194~M_{\oplus}$ to about $\sim485~M_{\oplus}$ is enough to bifurcate the growth of our planetary systems from typical super-Earth mass planets ($\lesssim 15~M_{\oplus}$) to systems of super-massive planetary embryos which are very likely to become gas giants.
-We dedicated two companion papers to model the formation of truly terrestrial planets as opposed to rocky super-Earths \citep{lambrechtsetal18} and gas giant planets \citep{bitschetal18c}.
-The focus of this paper was to model the formation and long term dynamical evolution of close-in super-Earths systems.
+As the disk evolves, radial migration promotes mutual collisions and the delivery of multiple (super) Earth-mass planets to the disk inner edge.
+Our simulations also show that a simple increase by a factor of two in the total pebble flux from $\sim194~M_{\oplus}$ to about $\sim485~M_{\oplus}$ is enough to bifurcate the evolution of our planetary systems from one leading to typical super-Earth-mass planets ($\lesssim 15~M_{\oplus}$) to another achieving systems of super-massive planetary embryos which are very likely to become gas giants.
+We dedicated two companion papers to modeling the formation of truly terrestrial planets as opposed to rocky super-Earths \citep{lambrechtsetal18} and gas giant planets \citep{bitschetal18c}.
+The focus of this paper is to model the formation and long-term dynamical evolution of close-in super-Earths systems.
 Although some observed super-Earth systems host external gas giant planets, it is not clear whether this is predominant among such systems \citep{barbatoetal18,zhuwu18,bryanetal19}.
 In this work, we do not model the effects of very massive external perturbers on our close-in systems.
 This issue was recently addressed by \cite{bitschetal20}.